How To Introduce Nuts To Baby Safely

 Avoid excluding nuts unnecessarily

-Nuts are a very nutritious food, containing an impressive array of nutrients including protein, carbohydrates, healthy monounsaturated fats, iron, B vitamins and vitamin E. These nutrients are particularly important during infancy and early childhood when nutrient requirements are high.
+Nuts are a very nutritious food with many health benefits and a range of nutrients including protein, carbohydrates, healthy monounsaturated fats, iron, B vitamins and vitamin E.

-For this reason, and to minimise the risk of an allergy developing, it’s not a good idea to unnecessarily exclude them from your baby’s diet just in case they have an allergy.
+For this reason, and to minimise the risk of an allergy developing, it’s not a good idea to exclude them from your baby’s diet just in case they have an allergy.

 Nuts and choking

 Nuts can be a choking hazard for babies and young children, so it’s important that they are served to babies in a safe way.
-Whole nuts, chunks of nuts and globs of nut butter should be avoided, instead, go for ground or grated nuts of thinly spread nut butter.

 For more information about introducing allergens to your baby, check out my Step-by-Step Starting Solids Guide